-We congratulate you and appreciate your purchase of the MAC PARA CHARGER TRIKE paramotoring glider.
-Extensive research and development makes the Charger Trike a state-of-the-art paramotoring glider for trikes.
+We congratulate you and appreciate your purchase of our paramotoring glider the Charger 2 Trike.
+Extensive research and development makes the Charger 2 Trike a state-of-the-art paramotoring glider.
 Numerous safety tests have been made to allow you to safely enjoy the performance of this glider.
 The entire MAC PARA team welcomes you and we wish you many pleasant flights.
 To stay safe you MUST read this manual carefully before flying.

-Charger Trike Highlights
+Charger 2 Trike Highlights

-The Charger Trike is a reflex paramotoring glider.
-It was designed for advanced trike pilots looking for an easy to use glider with a wide speed range and responsive handling.
+The Charger 2 Trike is a reflex paramotoring glider.
+It was designed for skilled and experienced paramotoring pilots looking for an easy to use glider with a wide speed range and responsive handling.
 Other benefits are easy launch and landing speeds, excellent stability and efficient fuel consumption when paramotoring.